Grad-Spider-Solitaire/SpiderSolitaiteFE/README.md

 ## Introduction

-Project Name is an open-source software project designed to [brief description of project purpose].
-Its goal is to [brief description of goals].
-This repository contains the codebase for [describe components/features].
+Spider Solitaire Frontend is an open-source software project designed to provide the user interface for the Spider Solitaire app.
 ![Project Screenshot](https://github.com/Grad-Spider-Solitaire/SpiderSolitaiteFE/assets/159271028/57bb5012-a28f-4b12-8b41-acfea8a43a66)

 ## Features